bax-energy/terraform-provider-ohdear/docs/resources/site.md

 - `check_max_redirect_count` (Number) The maximum number of redirects to follow.
 Defaults to `5`.
 - `check_payload` (Block List) The payload to send with the check. (see [below for nested schema](#nestedblock--uptime--check_payload))
 - `check_timeout` (Number) The timeout for the check.
 Seconds Defaults to `5`.
-- `check_valid_status_codes` (List of String) A list of valid status codes for the uptime check.
-You can specify a comma separated list and use wildcards.
+- `check_valid_status_codes` (List of String) You can specify a comma separated list and use wildcards.
 '2*' means everything in the 200 range.
 - `http_client_headers` (Block List) A list of HTTP client headers to be sent with the requests. (see [below for nested schema](#nestedblock--uptime--http_client_headers))

 <a id="nestedblock--uptime--check_expected_response_headers"></a>